SumiSastri/dev-blogs/docs/Java/part_3_java-memory-management.md

 Each method with its params and variables are stacked one on top of each other

 Where is it stored - both on stack and heap
-Data or attributes of methods are stored on the stack frame or local variable frame (JVM) Each method has a stack frame or local variable frame
+Data or attributes of methods are stored on the stack frame or local variable frame (JVM) similar to hardware PCB Each method has a stack frame or local variable frame

-- Methods are stored on the heap and therefore are accessed when needed in runtime or compile time
+- Methods are stored on the heap as addresses randomly when there is space available/ accessed runtime-compile time
-- On the heap the methods are stored randomly when there is space
-  - Method A (only has access to its own privat attributes - not to the attributes of the other methods)
+  - Method A
   - Method B
   - Method C

-  Each of these methods has their own local variable frame
+  - Each of these methods has their own local variable frame with data on stack and heap
+  - Encapsulation means, a method has access to its own privat attributes - not to the attributes of the other methods

 In what order are methods called and how is data popped off the stack?

 - Methods will call other methods - what happens then?

+- Mutual exclusion/ Hold and wait

 - Figure out what method is called first and what next
 - If Method B calls Method A, Method B gets executed
 - This will be because Method B calls Method A
-- It is reliant on the data of Method A to run
+- It is reliant on the data (resources) of Method A to run
 - Method A then is completed once method B is completed

 On the stack the params and attributes of method A will be stored first